 By defining your monitoring objectives and determining the scope of your network monitoring dashboard, you establish a solid foundation for its design and implementation.
 In the next section, we will explore the process of choosing the right tools and technologies to build your dashboard effectively.

-Section 4: Choosing the Right Network Monitoring Tools and Dashboard
+Section 4: Choosing the Right Network Monitoring Tool to Build Your Network Monitoring Dashboard

-Section 4: Choosing the Right Network Monitoring Tools and Dashboard
+Section 4: Choosing the Right Network Monitoring Tool to Build Your Network Monitoring Dashboard

 Building an effective network monitoring dashboard requires selecting the right tools and technologies that align with your monitoring objectives and infrastructure.
 With a wide range of options available, it's important to evaluate the features, capabilities, and compatibility of different tools.
 In this section, we will explore the process of choosing the right tools and technologies to build your network monitoring dashboard effectively.